Esri/arcgis-maps-sdk-java-samples/editing/edit-feature-attachments/README.md

 ## How to use the sample

 Click a feature on the map to select it.
-Click 'Add attachment' to add an attachment to the selected feature.
+Click 'Add Attachment' to add an attachment to the selected feature.
 The list view will update to show the attachments of the selected feature (if any).
 To delete an attachment, first select the feature, and then select an attachment from the list view.
 Then click 'Delete Attachment' to delete the selected attachment.

 ## How it works